ABorghini/Improving-the-performance-of-RRT-planners-using-informed-sampling/README.md

 # Improving-the-performance-of-RRT-planners-using-informed-sampling

+##Update
+The implementation of the Kinodynamic RRT* has been improved, now it is faster.

 ## Work in progress
 The current implementation of the Kinodynamic RRT* do not support the configurations specified below, to run it simply write in the terminal:
 ```